suxxmjz/suxxmjz/README.md

 ➼hi! i'm su and i'm a driven 3rd software engineering student at UofC

-➼my previous experience includes android automation using python and the occasional dapple in web dev using HTML, CSS and React
+➼my previous experience includes android automation using python and enhancing web applications using HTML, CSS, JavaScript,PHP and React

 ➼feel free to reach out to me on linkedin using the button below